 Although asset quality has deteriorated, sufficient capital buffers have been maintained by credit institutions.
-Capital adequacy, albeit lower than in 2004, remained at a comfortable level in December 2009 (about 14%)..
-Asset quality has followed a deteriorating trend, as non-performing loans amounted to about 15% in December 2009(67).
-The profitability of the Romanian banking sector improved significantly in 2008 compared to the previous years, mainly due to a higher operating income generated by intense credit activity and leveraging.-.
+Capital adequacy, albeit lower than in 2004, remained at a comfortable level in December 2009 (about 14%).
+Asset quality has followed a deteriorating trend, as non-performing loans amounted to about 15% in December 2009 (79).
+The profitability of the Romanian banking sector improved significantly in 2008 compared to the previous years, mainly due to a higher operating income generated by intense credit activity.
 In 2009, losses induced by loan loss provisioning impacted sharply profitability, with the return on equity (ROE) declining to below 3% compared to roughly 17% in 2008.

 Note: For 2008, EU-27 non performing loans for are a proxy for EA.
-Source: ECB.
-National Bank of Romania.
-EC calculations.